john-science/john-science.github.io/_posts/2014_09_17_backpacking_gear_guide.md

 ---
 layout: post
 title: "Backpacking Gear Guide"
-tags: [Outdoors, Backpacking, Gear]
+tags: [Outdoors, Backpacking]
 summary: A full guide to the gear you need for backpacking.
 date: 2016-04-26
 ---
 {% include JB/setup %}

-> Selecting backpacking gear is all about weight.
+Selecting backpacking gear is all about weight.

 The classic mistake of the new backpacker is to try and prepare for every eventuality.
 They end up with giant, back-breaking packs that would be cruel to force on a mule.
 An experienced backpacker knows exactly what they need and that is all they bring.
 This means they get less tired on the trail.
 They can travel faster.
 And they probably have a better time.